Tygart Valley United Way is a five-county regional United Way serving Marion, Randolph, Taylor, Barbour, and Tucker counties.

 The first agencies were the Red Cross, the Milk and Shoe Fund, Salvation Army, Boy Scouts, and the Girl Scouts.

-In 1973, the United Fund became the United Way of Marion County.
+In 1973 and 1976 respectively, the United Funds became the United Way of Marion County and the Randolph County United Way.

 Between 2018 and 2020, the organization launched several new community impact initiatives for the first time, including the Born Learning trail, VITA tax preparation, and West Virginia 211 information and referral.

-In 2020, the organization navigated through the COVID-19 pandemic and solidified its place as a local and state leader raising over $120,000 for their special COVID Relief and Recovery fund.
+In 2020, both organizations navigated through the COVID-19 pandemic.
+The work solidified Marion County's place as a local and state leader raising over $120,000 for their special COVID Relief and Recovery fund.

-As 2021 arrived, the organization expanded again by merging with the United Way of Randolph County and adding Barbour and Tucker counties into its footprint to become the Tygart Valley United Way, a five-county regional United Way.
+As 2021 arrived, the organizations saw an opportunity to join and serve the region more effectively.
+The merger of the United Way of Marion and Taylor Counties and the Randolph County United Way took place on March 16, 2021.
+The expansion also added Barbour and Tucker counties into the footprint to become the Tygart Valley United Way, a five-county regional United Way.